India Willoughby: Celebrity Big Brother

-Willoughby was a housemate in the 21st UK season of Celebrity Big Brother – subtitled Year of the Woman, to mark the 100th anniversary since women got the vote.
+Willoughby was a housemate in the 21st UK season of Celebrity Big Brother (CBB) and subtitled Year of the Woman, to mark the 100th anniversary since women got the vote.

 Willoughby described drag as being the equivalent of blackface, sparking strong criticism on social media.
 A photo later emerged on social media of Willoughby posing with drag queens at Harrogate Pride – though Willoughby said this was a paid engagement, at which she had been asked to have her photograph taken with "colourful characters."

-Willoughby was the first person evicted, on the 11th day.
+Willoughby was the first CBB 2018 contestant to be evicted, on "Day 11" of the series.

-Online abuse and death threats
+Online abuse and threats

-In a December 2022 interview with MyLondon, Willoughby revealed feeling suicidal over the hate she received on social media, which she felt worsened after Elon Musk's acquisition of Twitter.
-She called it a "double-edged sword"; while she enjoyed her online community, she said there was "no protection" from threats.
-She took a break from the website as advised by the police.
+In a December 2022 interview with MyLondon, Willoughby said that she felt suicidal over the hate she received on social media, which she felt worsened after Elon Musk's acquisition of Twitter.
+She called it a "double-edged sword"; while she enjoyed interacting with her online community, she said there was "no protection" from threats.
+Willoughby took a break from the website as advised by the police.

 On 20 February 2023, Willoughby reported that she had received a "graphic" death threat in a "hand-delivered" letter from the proscribed neo-Nazi terrorist group National Action, the same day anti-racist commentator Shola Mos-Shogbamimu reported receiving a similarly threatening letter from the same group.
-The following day, it was announced the Metropolitan Police's counter-terrorism command had launched an investigation into the threats.
+The following day, it was announced the Metropolitan Police's Counter Terrorism Command had launched an investigation into the threats.
+Since then, Willoughby has had to live under the Command's protection.

+In March 2024, Willoughby became embroiled in a row with author J. K. Rowling on Twitter after Rowling deliberately misgendered Willoughby, referring to her as "cosplaying a misogynistic male fantasy of what a woman is".
+Willoughby reported Rowling to the police, but Northumbria Police stated that Willoughby's report did not "meet the criminal threshold".

+Awards

+Willoughby was the 2017 winner of the Diversity in Media Award for Media Moment of the Year (Loose Women).
+She is a previous nominee for a British LGBT Award (2017).